Post-quench relaxation dynamics of Gross-Neveu lattice fermions: Abstract

 \section{Abstract}

 We study the quantum relaxation dynamics for a lattice version of the one-dimensional (1D) $N$-flavor Gross-Neveu (GN) model after a Hamiltonian parameter quench.
 Allowing for a system-reservoir coupling $\gamma$, we numerically describe the system dynamics through a time-dependent self-consistent Lindblad master equation.
 For a closed ($\gamma=0$) finite-size system subjected to an interaction parameter quench, the order parameter dynamics exhibits oscillations and revivals.
 In the thermodynamic limit, our results imply that the order parameter reaches its post-quench stationary value in accordance with the eigenstate thermalization hypothesis (ETH).
 However, time-dependent finite-momentum correlation matrix elements equilibrate only if $\gamma>0$.
-Our findings highlight subtle yet important aspects of the post-quench relaxation dynamics of quantum many-body systems.
+Our findings are consistent with the system being described by a pertinent Generalized Gibbs Ensemble (GGE) and, accordingly, highlight subtle yet important aspects of the post-quench relaxation dynamics of quantum many-body systems.